sivadotblog/sivadotblog/content/post/databricks-cicd-methods.md

 homepage: false
 type: blog
 seo:
-  title: "Databricks CI/CD Methods- A Comprehensive Guide"
+  title: "Databricks CI/CD Methods - A Comprehensive Guide"
-  description: "Explore the seamless integration of Databricks notebooks with CI/CD pipelines using GitHub Actions and Azure DevOps, complete with expert insights"
+  description: "Explore the seamless integration of Databricks notebooks with CI/CD pipelines using GitHub Actions and Azure DevOps, complete with expert insights."
   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
 ## Overview

 Hey there!
-Let's talk about deploying Databricks notebooks through CI/CD pipelines and Github actions or Azure DevOps.
-There are multiple methods available to deploy Databricks notebooks and jobs. here are multiple methods available to deploy Databricks notebooks, and we'll cover some of these methods, along with their pros and cons.
+Let's talk about deploying Databricks notebooks through CI/CD pipelines and GitHub Actions or Azure DevOps.
+There are multiple methods available to deploy Databricks notebooks and jobs.
+We'll cover some of these methods, along with their pros and cons.
 We'll also provide our recommendation on the best method to deploy Databricks notebooks.

 ## Methods

-### 1. Using Github/Azure DevOps repo pull (Recommended)
+### 1. Using GitHub/Azure DevOps Repo Pull (Recommended)

-The first method we recommend is using Github/Azure DevOps repo pull.
+The first method we recommend is using GitHub/Azure DevOps repo pull.
 It's the simplest and cleanest method of all.
-In this method, we'll create a Databricks job that will pull the notebooks from the Github/Azure DevOps repo and run them.
+In this method, we'll create a Databricks job that will pull the notebooks from the GitHub/Azure DevOps repo and run them.
 There are no additional CI/CD setups required to achieve this, and all the touchpoints such as the git repo, workspace, and notebooks are isolated.
 There is no complex token management required either.

-Databricks Jobs API, accepts `git_source` as an argument when you can pass the repo url, branch/tag etc. The job will then pull the notebooks from the git repo and run them.
+Databricks Jobs API accepts `git_source` as an argument where you can pass the repo URL, branch/tag, etc. The job will then pull the notebooks from the git repo and run them.
 Refer to the [Databricks Jobs API documentation](https://docs.databricks.com/api/workspace/jobs/create) for more details.

-Databricks Workflows, Prefect and Airflow also supports Repo pull method.
-However, its important to note that, repo pull heavily relies on the availability of the git provider (Github/Azure DevOps).
+Databricks Workflows, Prefect, and Airflow also support the repo pull method.
+However, it's important to note that repo pull heavily relies on the availability of the git provider (GitHub/Azure DevOps).
 If the git provider is down, then the Databricks jobs will fail.
-Lets assume a GIT token expires, or the organizational policy resets system accounts token, pretty much all jobs that rely on the git token will fail.
+Let's assume a GIT token expires, or the organizational policy resets system accounts token, pretty much all jobs that rely on the git token will fail.

 ![Repo Pull](https://sivastech42fp1.blob.core.windows.net/images/databricks-cicd-repo-pull.png)